KitchenTableCoders/ai-atelier/_posts/2018-01-15-machine-learning.md

 #### Evan Casey

 <img width="200" src="/assets/img/bios/evan_casey.jpg" id="markdown-img">
 Evan Casey is an engineer and researcher interested in generative systems and reinforcement learning.
-He currently works onautonomous skill learning for robots at <a href="http://cogitai.com">Cogitai</a>.
-Previously he worked as a data engineer at <a href="http://tapad.com">Tapad</a> and is an alumnus of the <a href="http://recurse.com">Recurse Center</a> and <a href="http://hackny.org">HackNY</a>.
-He is an avid skateboarder and surfer.
+He currently works on autonomous skill learning for robotics at <a href="http://cogitai.com">Cogitai</a>.
+In the past he has worked on real-time ad bidding engines, recommendation systems, and large-scale data infrastructure.
+He is an alumnus of the <a href="http://recurse.com">Recurse Center</a> and <a href="http://hackny.org">HackNY</a> and is an avid skateboarder and surfer.
 He blogs at <a href="http://ev.ancasey.com/">ev.ancasey</a> and is active on twitter <a href="https://twitter.com/ev_ancasey">@ev_ancasey</a>.